Thursday, December 19, 2024 by Shelley Hirst

 Mutual reward

-Most tellingly of all from the research we did for this blog, it seems that buyers have some reluctance in believing companies who wax lyrical on how they 'solve problems'.
+Most tellingly of all from the research we did for this blog, it seems that buyers have some reluctance to believe companies who wax lyrical on how they 'solve problems'.
 What they do is look for more tangible reference points.

-Somewhat unsurprisingly, we found trusted sources such as communities, contacts and peers are the primary source of validation that people cited as influencing their buying decisions.
+Somewhat unsurprisingly, we found trusted sources such as communities, contacts and peers are the primary sources of validation that people cited as influencing their buying decisions.

-Hey IT Buyer, we can take all your pain away!
+Hey Buyer, we can take all your pain away!

 Even if sellers are keen to point out how they solve potential customers’ problems by penning empathetic marketing material, it's questionable whether this plays out the minute audiences start clicking on said assets.
 Cue a torrent of ill-timed calls, and pesky LinkedIn requests which are a far cry from solving their problems at this point.